The Wire

 A Texas court had a registry lock an adult site's domain over age verification.
 Why that is now a payment continuity risk for adult merchants and their processors.

 A Texas court just did something no state had done before.
 It took an adult site’s domain away.
+Not a fine, not a takedown request to the host, but an order that switched the address off at the root.

 Judge Maya Guerra Gamble ordered Verisign, the registry behind every .com address, to lock motherless.com after its operator ignored a default judgment under the state’s age verification law.
 The site went dark.
 To get the domain back, the operator must post a $9.14 million bond, implement compliant age checks, and pay the civil penalties it already owes.